pmasani/MP3/README.md

 1. 'dois': [ an array of extracted DOIs ]
 1. 'bibs': [ an array of extracted bib emtries ] - bonus points

 Each line is separately json encoded.
-Output should be in a single file output/nettid.json.gz your code will be in netid.py or netid.ipynb (if you prefer notebook).
+Output should be in a single file output/netid.json.gz and your source code will be in netid.py (or netid.ipynb if you prefer to use collab notebooks).

-See example in
+See example in example.py.

 Happy scraping!